-Canon 6D Mark II versus Olympus E-M1 II
+Canon 6D Mark II vs Olympus E-M1 II

-The Canon EOS 6D Mark II and the Olympus OM-D E-M1 Mark II are two enthusiast cameras that were announced, respectively, in June 2017 and September 2016.
+The Canon EOS 6D Mark II and the Olympus OM-D E-M1 Mark II are two enthusiast cameras that were officially introduced, respectively, in June 2017 and September 2016.
 The 6D Mark II is a DSLR, while the E-M1 II is a mirrorless interchangeable lens camera.
-The cameras are based on a full frame (6D Mark II) and a Four Thirds sensor.
-The Canon has a resolution of 26 megapixel, whereas the Olympus provides 20.2 MP.
+The cameras are based on a full frame (6D Mark II) and a Four Thirds (E-M1 II) sensor.
+The Canon has a resolution of 26 megapixels, whereas the Olympus provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M1 II is notably smaller (24 percent) than the Canon 6D Mark II.
 Moreover, the E-M1 II is markedly lighter (25 percent) than the 6D Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (6D Mark II) and the Micro Four Thirds Lens Catalog (E-M1 II).
 Mirrorless cameras, such as the E-M1 II, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.